 First things first, did you know signing up for a loyalty card doesn't cost a penny?
 And the best thing about them is a lot offer welcome gifts when you sign up.
 Greggs are currently offering a welcome hot drink when you download their loyalty app, and 'My John Lewis' loyalty scheme offers free cake and coffee every month and all you need to do is sign up for a card for free.

-When you sign up for loyalty schemes, you are also usually getting a first look at all the best new offers in store or online.
+When you sign up for loyalty schemes, you are also usually getting the first look at all the best new offers in store or online.
 So if anything, you are saving money with discount offers and still receiving full reward points which tend to add up quickly, especially on supermarket reward cards.

 The common misconception about these cards is that they sit in our purses and wallets and don't earn us anything tangible.
 Well, if you never use them, you'll never know!
 Just because we can't see the points, doesn't mean they are worthless.
 They are adding up every time you use your cards and places like Tesco reward you with experiences like Pizza Express and Cineworld vouchers, amazing!